 Back to Mr. Maurer’s article, in the case he reviewed, the plaintiff was injured in a car accident.
 The plaintiff was successful at trial winning on both the issue of liability (who was at fault for the accident) and damages (being awarded compensation).

-However, back in 2011 the defendant offered to settle the lawsuit by paying $13,500 plus legal costs to the date of the offer.
-This offer was left open until the start of trial and was not accepted by the plaintiffs.
+- However, back in 2011, the defendant offered to settle the lawsuit by paying $13,500 plus legal costs to the date of the offer.
+This offer was left open until the start of the trial and was not accepted by the plaintiffs.

 Won the battle but lost the war

 This case is a perfect example of how a plaintiff can win the battle (trial) but lose the war (adverse cost award).
 It also teaches plaintiffs to carefully consider every offer to settle received in advance of trial.

 Contact us for a free consultation so we can support your settlement negotiations

 Having a well-respected and experienced legal team will always go a long way in terms of coming to a favorable settlement agreement because defense firms and judges know us and our track record very well.